skhussain123/OpenAISdk/02-py-chainlit/README.md

-# What is the UV?
+# What is the Chainlit?

 **UV** is a high-performance Python web framework or server designed for speed and simplicity.
 It's ideal for building fast APIs or web apps with minimal setup.
 Inspired by event-driven frameworks like Node.js and Uvicorn, UV allows you to build modern async applications in Python with ease.